 Thank you for contacting me about NHS waiting times.

 The NHS Long Term Plan (LTP) laid out how this funding will be invested, with a focus on primary, community and mental health services, helping to deliver prevention and to manage demand.
-For example, all smokers who visit hospital will be offered access to an NHS smoking cessation programme, and better integrated local care will help to support patients to make healthy choices to prevent diabetes and cardiovascular disease.
-These preventative measures will help to reduce the number of people in need of secondary care services, enabling better access for patients in need.
+For example, all smokers who visit hospital will be offered access to an NHS smoking cessation programme and better integrated local care will help to support patients to make healthy choices which prevent diabetes and cardiovascular disease.
+These preventative measures will help to reduce the number of people in need of secondary care services, thus enabling better access for patients in need.

 Thank you again for taking the time to contact me.